Members of the Bridge Local Academy Council (LAC)

 Headteacher: Michelle Goundry

-My name is Michelle Goundry and I’m proud to be the Headteacher at The Bridge School.
-I have been teaching since 1996 when I began my teaching career as a mainstream primary teacher but always had a passion for special education.
-I worked as a learning mentor and then SENCO and my chance to work in a special school came when I joined Bridge in 2006.
-I really haven’t looked back!
+Michelle Goundry is proud to be the Headteacher at The Bridge School.
+She has been teaching since 1996, when she began her teaching career as a mainstream primary teacher but always had a passion for special education.
+She worked as a learning mentor and then SENCO, and her chance to work in a special school came when she joined Bridge in 2006.
+She really hasn’t looked back!

-I began as a class teacher and then had the opportunity to also take on a home/school liaison role, supporting families and bringing people together.
-From then I became a middle leader and then progressed to the senior leadership at Bridge moving from Assistant to Deputy Head to my current role of Head.
+Michelle began as a class teacher and then had the opportunity to also take on a home/school liaison role, supporting families and bringing people together.
+From then she became a middle leader and then progressed to the senior leadership at Bridge moving from Assistant to Deputy Head to her current role of Head.
 Things have grown and developed since then and there have been many positive changes along the way.
-Our pupils amaze me every single day and they really do deserve the very best of educational experiences.
-I enjoy working with The Bridge School LAC as they really do support the school and its further improvement.
+The pupils amaze her every single day and she is absolutely committed to the belief that they really do deserve the very best of educational experiences.
+Michelle enjoys working with The Bridge School LAC as they really do support the school and its further improvement.

 Vice Chair: Nova Harvey

-I am an experienced teacher and senior leader, having worked in a variety of Birmingham Schools over my career to date.
-I first joined the LAC as a staff governor in 2017 and have been able to use my knowledge and expertise to offer support to the school.
-I am pleased to continue in my role as a LAC member and look forward to being part of the future developments of the school and the trust.
+Nova is an experienced teacher and senior leader, having worked in a variety of Birmingham Schools over her career to date.
+She first joined the LAC as a staff governor in 2017 and has been able to use her knowledge and expertise to offer support to the school.
+Nova is pleased to continue in her role as a LAC member and looks forward to being part of the future developments of the school and the Trust.

-I am an experienced teacher, working within schools for over 20 years in both mainstream and the special sector, with children from 2 to 11.
-I have always been interested in working with children with SEN and personalising their learning to enable them to thrive.
-Being part of the LAC means I can be part of the big decisions and represent the children I teach.
+Lisa is an experienced teacher, working within schools for over 20 years in both mainstream and the special sector, with children from 2 to 11.
+She has always been interested in working with children with SEN and personalising their learning to enable them to thrive.
+Being part of the LAC means Lisa can be part of the big decisions and represent the children she teaches.